ckuelker/quick-guide-en-us/DevOps/Assembler/index.md

 tags:
 - Assembler
 description: >
- A program that takes computer instructions (nemonics) and converts them into a pattern of bits that the computer's processor can use to perform its operations.
+ A program using nemonics coverting them into bits used by a CPU to perform.

 ---